Transport Layer Security: Resumed TLS handshake

 Public key operations (e.g., RSA) are relatively expensive in terms of computational power.
 TLS provides a secure shortcut in the handshake mechanism to avoid these operations: resumed sessions.
 Resumed sessions are implemented using session IDs or session tickets.

 Apart from the performance benefit, resumed sessions can also be used for single sign-on, as it guarantees that both the original session and any resumed session originate from the same client.
 This is of particular importance for the FTP over TLS/SSL protocol, which would otherwise suffer from a man-in-the-middle attack in which an attacker could intercept the contents of the secondary data connections.

 TLS 1.3 handshake

 The TLS 1.3 handshake was condensed to only one round trip compared to the two round trips required in previous versions of TLS/SSL.

-First the client sends a clientHello message to the server that contains a list of supported ciphers in order of the client's preference and makes a guess on what key algorithm will be used so that it can send a secret key to share if needed.
-By making a guess at what key algorithm will be used, the server eliminates a round trip.
-After receiving the clientHello, the server sends a serverHello with its key, a certificate, the chosen cipher suite and the finished message.
+To start the handshake, the client guesses which key exchange algorithm will be selected by the server and sends a ClientHello message to the server containing a list of supported ciphers (in order of the client's preference) and public keys for some or all of its key exchange guesses.
+If the client successfully guesses the key exchange algorithm, 1 round trip is eliminated from the handshake.
+After receiving the ClientHello, the server selects a cipher and sends back a ServerHello with its own public key, followed by server Certificate and Finished messages.

 After the client receives the server's finished message, it now is coordinated with the server on which cipher suite to use.